Updated on February 9th, 2023

 - Are they currently in debt?

-- Have you lent to them in the past?
+- Has a loan been provided to them in the past?

 - Did they pay back the loan?